Pelvic Floor Physiotherapy Services

 Pelvic Floor Physiotherapy Services: Improving Pelvic Health and Function

 Pelvic floor physiotherapy is a specialty of physiotherapy that focuses on the musculoskeletal structures in the pelvis and pelvic floor.
-It is a specialized branch of physical therapy treatment for various conditions that aim to restore normal pelvic floor function.
+It is a specialized branch of physical therapy treatment for various pelvic conditions that aims to restore normal pelvic floor function.

 Pelvic floor physio focuses on treating pelvic health disorders, including weak pelvic floor muscle or tight muscles and has been an effective treatment option for patients with pelvic pain, pelvic organ prolapse, stress or urgency urinary or fecal incontinence, and overactive bladder.

-Pelvic floor physiotherapy is an invaluable treatment for men and women with urinary incontinence, urge incontinence, pelvic pain and other pelvic health dysfunction.
+Pelvic floor physiotherapy is an invaluable treatment for men and women with urinary incontinence, urge incontinence, pelvic pain and other pelvic health dysfunctions.

 This type of physiotherapy is usually performed by a certified physiotherapist specializing in pelvic floor problems.
 Pelvic floor physio professionals are usually trained to work with male and female patients who experience various pelvic health disorders, from urinary and fecal incontinence to pain during intercourse, urinating, or defecating.